Marjorie Cottle: Raleigh

 Marjorie first rode a Raleigh in a 24-hour trial from Birkenhead to Aberystwyth.
 It is unclear whether she was works supported by Raleigh for that event but it is likely as the machine was delivered to her by Hugh Gibson who was a famous rider and Raleigh's competition manager.
-She had no chance to familiarise herself with before starting the trial.
+She had no chance to familiarise herself with the motorcycle before starting the trial.

-Hugh Gibson planned to ride round the coast of Great Britain on a 7hp (798cc) Raleigh and Sidecar.
+Hugh Gibson planned to ride round the coast of Great Britain on a 7 hp, 798 cc Raleigh and sidecar.
 It was deemed an impossible task as some of the roads were of poor quality and the reliability of motorcycles was not as good as they are now.
 It was to be the longest ACU observed test ever.
 Marjorie announced that "What man can do, woman can do" and that she would ride the same route at the same time but in the opposite direction so as not to interfere with the official test.
-She rode a 2 3/4hp (348cc) Raleigh.
+She rode a 2 3/4 hp (348 cc) Raleigh.
 They both completed 3,429 miles, averaging 300 miles a day in 11 days and 10 hours on 12 June 1924.
 The ride started and finished in Liverpool.
 In 1984 Ken Hallworth, a Raleigh owner and friend of Marjorie recreated the trip on his own Raleigh.

-From 5 to 15 July 1926 Marjorie undertook a 1,400-mile promotional ride on a 174cc Raleigh.
+From 5 to 15 July 1926 Marjorie undertook a 1,400-mile promotional ride on a 174 cc Raleigh.
 The object was to show how suitable the motorcycle is for female riders.
 Her route spelt out the word Raleigh in cursive script on a map of the UK.
 The first leg from London to Southampton was the upright (back) of the letter R. The finish, the bottom of the second down-stroke of the h, was in Edinburgh.
 It was a well publicised journey.
 Raleigh's adverts featured a similar machine which was to be awarded to whoever guessed correctly (or nearest to) the number of towns and villages that she passed through.
 One retailer's journal, The Garage and Motor Agent, was particularly enthusiastic about Miss Cottle's promotional activities on behalf of the motorcycle industry.
 She was, it declared, "undoubtedly one of the trade's most useful propagandists."
 Not only did she demonstrate that physical strength was not crucial for operating a motorcycle, but this magazine was especially impressed with "the fact that Miss Cottle always manages to look nice when engaged in her exploits, and not the least like a professional motor cyclist."
 In that way she "produces the best possible impression on the public" (Jones 532).